arronm/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+    1. Middleware
+    1. Routes

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+    - Middleware is a function that your request can be sent to that will take additional actions before it passes through your route

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+    - A resource is an type of object that users may want to access through an endpoint (E.g. Projects and Actions in this project)

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+    - HTTP Status 2XX message

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+    - By splitting (abstracting) out our middleware and our routes into their own files

 ## Project Setup